7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 - Scent scheduling: Automated fragrance release based on user preferences

-- Data analytics: Tracking usage patterns to predict refill needs
+- Data analytics: Usage patterns that help predict refill needs

-- IoT connectivity: Integration with home automation systems
+- IoT connectivity: Integration with connected home routines and app-based control

 Subscription Revenue Model